 Record discussions about the child and/or member of staff, any decisions made, and the reasons for those decisions.

-The Designated Senior Officer should report the allegation to the LADO and discuss the decision in relation to the agreed threshold criteria in the Management of Allegations Against Staff or Volunteers Who Work with Children within one working day.
+The Designated Senior Officer should report the allegation to the LADO and discuss the decision in relation to the agreed threshold criteria in Section 1, Introduction and Criteria within one working day.
 Referrals should not be delayed in order to gather information and a failure to report an allegation or concern in accordance with procedures is a potential disciplinary matter.